Political Database of the Americas

 The Political Database of the Americas (PDBA) is a non-governmental organization based at the Center for Latin American Studies (CLAS), an academic center of the Edmund A. Walsh School of Foreign Service of Georgetown University, Washington, D.C.
-It was formed in collaboration with the Organization of American States (OAS) and FLACSO-Chile.
+The objective of the database is to "contribute to the study, promotion and strengthening of democracy in the hemisphere".
 The PDBA was succeeded by the States and Institutions of Governance in Latin America (SIGLA) database, the beta version of which launched in 2022.

 History

 The Political Database of the Americas was formed at Georgetown University in 1995 as a result of the 1st Summit of the Americas in 1994 in Miami.
+It was formed in collaboration with the Organization of American States (OAS) and FLACSO-Chile.
 This recognized democracy as the only legitimate form of government in the Western Hemisphere, and the OAS and Tinker Foundation funded the creation of the PDBA to promote this mission.

 Objective

 The objective of the database is to "contribute to the study, promotion and strengthening of democracy in the hemisphere".
 To achieve this objective, it collects, organises, exchanges and disseminates information, data, statistics on institutions from a political perspective, comparative studies; and other resources relevant to 35 American countries.
 The database provides comprehensive information about the political systems, institutions and governance of 35 countries in the region.